 The atrioventricular (AV) node is usually the only path which the electrical impulses can pass from the atria to the ventricles.

 Medications can help control this by slowing down the transmission of electricity at the AV node, but is not always enough.
 One option is to perform an ablation at the AV node and permanently stop the transmission of electrical impulses from the atria to the ventricles.
 This means the atria will continue to be in fibrillation but that the ventricles will be beating too slowly.
 A pacemaker would be needed then.

 In this situation, patients who already have a permanent pacemaker are protected from a very slow heartbeat because the pacemaker takes control.
-But for patients who don't have a pacemaker, an ablation will not be able to be done until a pacemaker is implanted.
-This can be done sometimes on the same day or a few weeks before the ablation is meant to take place.
+But for patients who don't have a pacemaker, an ablation cannot be carried out until a pacemaker is implanted.
+This can sometimes be done on the same day or a few weeks before the ablation is due to take place.
 All patients who need AV-node ablation will need to have a pacemaker for the rest of their lives.

 With this procedure, you will have a pacemaker for the rest of your life, but you will have a consistent and regular heartbeat.
 The staff at your pacing clinic will ensure there is no impact on pacemaker function during or after the procedure.

 Find out more about pacemaker implantation.

 - clinical nurse specialists

 - an arrhythmia pharmacist